 Robbery Laws in California - Penal Code 211 PC

-The crime of robbery is defined under California Penal Code 211 as the felonious taking of personal property in possession of someone else, from their person or immediate presence, against their will, using force or fear.
+The crime of robbery, as defined under California Penal Code 211, is a serious offense.
+It involves the felonious taking of personal property in possession of someone else, from their person or immediate presence, against their will, using force or fear.

 Robbery charges are filed as either first-degree or second-degree, and the punishments will always vary depending on the charge type and the case details.

-Robbery is always a felony and not the common theft crime “wobbler” than could be later reduced to a misdemeanor.
-Further, a PC 211 robbery conviction usually counts as a “strike” under California's three-strikes law.
+Robbery is always a felony, not the common theft crime “wobbler” that could later be reduced to a misdemeanor.
+Further, a PC 211 robbery conviction usually counts as a “strike” under California's three-strikes law, which mandates that a person convicted of three felonies will face a mandatory sentence of 25 years to life in prison.

 Some sentencing enhancements could substantially increase the penalties for a robbery, such as using a firearm to commit a crime.